Designing Experience

 5. Supporting Resources and Traceability

-To improve traceability, the toolkit included structured ways to reference supporting materials such as research artifacts, process flows, business requirements, and stakeholder inputs.
+To improve traceability, the toolkit included structured ways to reference supporting materials like research artifacts, process flows, business requirements, and stakeholder inputs.

 Clear documentation is infrastructure.